How I really learned to cycle on a long bicycle tour – Important cycling skills

 I (really) learned to cycle

 The more I rode, the better I got.
-I got more confident on my bike and learned from my errors.
+I got more confident on my bike and learned from my mistakes.
 The times I fell off weren’t nearly as scary as I had anticipated.
 I didn’t even get hurt.
 Maybe a minor scrape but honestly, mostly my ego was harmed.

-All I had to do to become an experienced cyclist was believe in my own capability of learning.
+All I had to do to become an experienced cyclist was believing in my own capability of learning.
 Pippi was right all along.
 I had never tried it before, and I was definitely able to do it.

 Join the discussion and tell us your opinion.

 Thanks for that informative and inspiring post.
 I’d just like to point out that in the UK, and I believe some other countries, we have the front brake lever on the right!

 Picture 12 Nice pic.
 But for me a strange bike packing set up.
 Explain please

 Hi Hub!
 We started our tour with panniers and are slowly working our way towards a bikepacking set-up.
 You can read more about this in our blog https://farawayistan.com/bags/ 😉